Positive vs Negative Credit Score: What We Can Learn From Our Credit Scores

 Compare Positive vs Negative Credit Rating based on its impact on your Finances

 High-interest loans, limited access to loan products and risk of not getting a good job are just some of the few consequences of poor credit rating.
-Lenders usually frown upon application from borrowers with a score below 579, because of the presumption that they will default on their payments.
-Thus, they tend to increase the interest rates to make the loans profitable, and offset the risk of not being paid back.
+Lenders usually frown upon application from borrowers with a score below 579.
+This is because of the presumption that they will default on their payments.
+Thus, they tend to increase the interest rates to make the loans profitable and offset the risk of not being paid back.

-A negative credit rating indicates that you have a high credit risk—meaning, you have the string tendency to miss payment or become seriously delinquent on your loans.
-But even those whose scores range from 580 to 669 are labeled as fair and face high interest rates even though they are less risky compared to those with lower credit scores.
+A negative credit rating indicates that you have a high credit risk.
+This indicates that you may have the tendency to miss payment or become delinquent on your loans.
+If your scores range from 580 to 669, you may still be labeled as fair.
+You may face high interest rates even though you are less risky compared to those with lower credit scores.
 With that, you may not be able to access the best loan products and the best loan terms.
 You are limited to high-interest mortgage rates and credit cards and personal loans for people with bad credit.
 Sometimes, you may not be able to open a new credit card account, unless it’s a secured card.
 Car owners with bad credit may have to pay higher insurance premiums.
 The interests and fees can be up to 4 times higher compared to credit account and loan rates offered to people with good or excellent credit.

 Focus on your Problem Areas